TheChemistAstronaut/VTOLVR-QUICK-REFERENCE-CARDS/README.md

 This is a collection of quick reference cards concerning in-game weapon and aircraft systems for usage with an in-game kneeboard (Such as OpenKneeBoard) within VTOL VR.

 ## Aspect Ratio Standardization at 2:3
 Moving forwards, in order to conserve aspect ratio between OpenKneeBoard tab changes, all cards will be reformatted to **2x3 portrait format**.
+For actual kneeboard display I export in PNG and use **1000x1500**.

 The Folder "Reference Cards" contains the cards themselves, ready for import into OpenKneeboard